Medication Regimen Extraction From Medical Conversations: Introduction

-Spontaneous clinical conversations happening between a doctor and a patient, have several distinguishing characteristics from a normal monologue or prepared speech: it involves multiple speakers with overlapping dialogues, covers a variety of speech patterns, and the vocabulary can range from colloquial to complex domain-specific language.
-With recent advancements in Conversational Speech Recognition \cite{kim2019cross} rendering the systems less prone to errors, the subsequent challenge of understanding and extracting relevant information from the conversations is receiving increasing research focus \cite{finley2018automated,kannan2018semi}.
+Spontaneous medical conversations happening between a doctor and a patient have several distinguishing characteristics from a normal monologue or prepared speech: it involves multiple speakers with overlapping dialogues, covers a variety of speech patterns, and the vocabulary can range from colloquial to complex domain-specific language.
+With recent advancements in Conversational Speech Recognition \cite{kim2019cross} rendering the systems less prone to errors, the subsequent challenge of understanding and extracting relevant information from the conversations is receiving increased research focus \cite{finley2018automated,kannan2018semi,jeblee2019extracting,liu2019fast}.

-In this paper, we focus on \emph{local} information extraction in transcribed clinical conversations.
+In this paper, we focus on \emph{local} information extraction in transcribed medical conversations.
 Specifically, we extract dosage (e.g. 5mg) and frequency (e.g. once a day) for the medications (e.g. aspirin) from these transcripts, collectively referred to as \emph{Medication Regimen (MR) extraction}.
 The information extraction is \emph{local} as we extract the information from a segment of the transcript and not the entire transcript since doing the latter is difficult owing to the long meandering nature of the conversations often with multiple medication regimens and care plans being discussed.

-The challenges associated with the Medication Regimen (MR) extraction task include understanding the spontaneous dialog with clinical vocabulary and understanding the relationship between different entities as the discussion can contain multiple medications and dosages (e.g. doctor revising a dosage or reviewing all the current medications).
+The challenges associated with the Medication Regimen (MR) extraction task include understanding the spontaneous dialog with medical vocabulary and understanding the relationship between different entities as the discussion can contain multiple medications and dosages (e.g. doctor revising a dosage or reviewing all the medications).

 We frame this problem as a Question Answering (QA) task by generating questions using templates.
 We base the QA model on pointer-generator networks \cite{see2017get} augmented with Co-Attentions \cite{xiong2016dynamic}.
 In addition, we develop models combining QA and Information Extraction frameworks using multi-decoder (one each for dosage and frequency) architecture.